-Spring keeps sending nice teasing days of warmth and sunshine as small teasers of what’s to come.
-One of the things to come as spring approaches, though, is Easter.
-For those of us making the commitment to live greener lives, Easter can present a few moments of unease.
+Spring sends us days of warmth and sunshine for a glimpse of what’s to come.
+One of the things to come as spring approaches is Easter.
+For those making the commitment to live greener lives, Easter can present a few moments of unease.
 There are so many unknowns when it comes to Easter and just how green it is.
 These green ideas will help you stay true to the traditions of Easter, without causing unintentional harm to your family or the planet.

 The other option, for those who have a little more time to invest in creating stunning eggs for the Easter holiday is to create your own egg coloring using natural ingredients.
 Consider some of the items below to dye your eggs this Easter.